 Associate Degree in Physics

-Careers in Physics often require advanced training.
-Thus, an associate’s degree in the subject will usually be a stepping stone into more advanced study.
-This 60-credit, two-year program will provide you with introductory level instruction in subjects like biophysics, organic chemistry, and Newtonian law.
-You’ll also take a number of mathematics courses.
-These will be fundamental building blocks as you advance in the science itself.
-This is the perfect degree if you’re trying physics on for size but you’re still uncertain whether this particular science is the right fit.
-It could also be an affordable and accessible way to gain introductory instruction before advancing into a four-year program.
-If you plan to parlay your associate’s degree into immediate job placement, you could qualify for factory-level work in technical assembly, mechanical maintenance, or laboratory assistance.
+Careers in physics often require advanced training.
+Thus, an associate physics degree will usually be a steppingstone into more advanced study.
+This 60–credit, two–year program will provide you with introductory level instruction in subjects like biophysics, organic chemistry, and Newtonian law.
+You’ll also take several mathematics courses.
+These will be fundamental building blocks as you advance in the science of physics.
+This is the perfect degree if you’re trying physics on for size but you’re still uncertain whether this science is the right fit.
+It could also be an affordable and accessible way to gain introductory instruction before advancing into a four–year program.
+If you plan to parlay your associate degree into immediate job placement, you could qualify for factory–level work in technical assembly, mechanical maintenance, or laboratory assistance.

 - Introduction to Physics

 Bachelor of Physics